postman-solutions-eng/API-Day-Labs/Lab 5/README.md

 ##### Step 2 - Duplicate requests

-- Step 2: Duplicate the request “Get all subscriptions”
+- Step 2: Duplicate the request “Get all subscriptions” from the collection “Subscriptions Service - API Documentation” (you can click on the three dots next to the request name to find the option to duplicate the request)
-- Step 3: Move the copy into the the new collection you created
+- Step 3: Move the copy into the the new collection you created (drag and drop)
-- Step 4: Duplicate the request “Get product recommendations” and move that to the new collection
+- Step 4: Duplicate the request “Get product recommendations” from the collection “-Product Recommendations API” and move that to the new collection

 ###### Update Requests